-This heritage museum holds a heritage peices of musical instruments, fossils, kitchen hardware and weapons which reflects the culture and heritage of Rajasthani people.
-It is a private museum which was arranged by L.N Khatri, a history student and folklorist who collected all these things to set up this museum.
-The main highlight of this place is the puppet shows which are related to marriage, birth and demise.
+This heritage museum holds heritage pieces of musical instruments, fossils, kitchen hardware, and weapons which reflects the culture and heritage of Rajasthani people.
+It is a private museum which was arranged by L.N Khatri, a history student, and folklorist who collected all these things to set up this museum.
+The main highlight of this place is the puppet shows which are related to marriage, birth, and demise.

 Timings: 9AM – 8PM

 Entry Fee: INR 30 (Indians), INR 70 (Foreigners)

 Further Read: Desert Safari In Jaisalmer: Experience The Thrill

 Now we hope that you have enough reasons to visit Jaisalmer, the city which is also a home to Thar Desert.
 These places around the city will give you a glimpse of the heritage and culture of Rajasthan while also giving a chance to enjoy a pleasant weather which is quite a relief from the dry and humid weather of the desert city.
 So, if a trip to Rajasthan is on your travel cards make sure to not miss out on the extravagant tour of this royal city!

 A. Jaisalmer is called the driest place in India because, considering the past weather records, this district receives the lowest annual rainfall in India.
 In fact, Ruyli located in Jaisalmer district get the least amount of rainfall – 8.3 cms.